dollybuzz/twinbee-inactiveFork/README.md

 ```
      {
          "id": id of the client to update,
-         "planName": name of the client's plan to update,
+         "planId": name of the client's plan to update,
          "minutes": positive or negative integer of minutes to update with,
          "auth": authentication credentials; either master or token
      }